careerbuilder/DataScienceAPIDocumentation/ResumeParseAndNormalize.md

 This service supports the HTTP GET and POST methods.
 Because Base64-encoded documents can be quite large, POST is encouraged for production use.

-The following parameters may be supplied in the query string (for HTTP GET) or form body (for HTTP POST):
+The following parameters may be supplied in form body (for HTTP POST):

 * **document** (Required) -- A .doc, .docx, .pdf, .rtf, .txt, .odt, or .wps document given in a BASE64 encoded string.